ecidevilin/PSLinearColorSpace/README.md

 ## psdLinearBlendCorrection.py
-Correct color and alpha of the art layers to approximate the visual effect of gamma blend.
+Correct color and alpha of the art layers to approximate the visual effect of gamma blending.
-You should review the edited psd file in the linear blend mode.
+You should review the edited psd file in the linear-blending mode.